Age-Of-Ages/JumpchainCharacterBuilder/README.md

 ## Use Instructions
 (Todo: Write use instructions.)

+When running the program, Windows Smartscreen may complain about it being unrecognized.
+This can be resolved either by clicking 'More Info' in the warning window and then 'Run Anyway'.
+Alternatively, you can right click on the exe, select Properties in the context menu, and then look for a security notice at the bottom of the properties window.
+There should be a checkbox that is labeled 'Unblock', and checking this will tell Smartscreen to allow it.

 ## Credits
 Although this program was coded solely by myself, some aspects of the design do call back to my original Jumpchain Character Sheet.
 As such, I would like to share my thanks once again to those that helped me along the way.